Class WApplication

 • setLocale

-public void setLocale(Locale locale)
+public void setLocale(java.util.Locale locale,

 Changes the locale.